lowlevl/shrekd/README.md

 - [ ] Reliability & Performance:
     - [x] Fix race conditions on files
     - [x] Serialize and deserialize data as binary, not JSON
+    - [ ] Add unit tests to the project
     - [ ] Take care of random slug collision
     - [ ] Server-side file encryption
     - [ ] Use redis transactions if relevant